yummyml/yummyml.github.io/tutorials/index.md

 # Tutorials

-Here you will find tutorials how to use Yummy and Feast:
+Here you will find tutorials how to use Yummy, Feast and more:

 <div class="video-container">
     <iframe src="https://www.youtube.com/embed/kv0iWuSf4jw" frameborder="0" allowfullscreen></iframe>